So you’ve got some marketing skills, and you’re wondering how to start a digital marketing agency.

 There’s no one-size-fits-all approach to starting a digital marketing agency.
-There are big agencies, small agencies, agencies that focus on just one part of digital marketing (like search engine optimization), and full-service agencies who do everything from design and development to paid media, local marketing to social media marketing to content marketing to SEO.
+There are big agencies, small agencies, agencies that focus on just one part of digital marketing (like search engine optimization), and full-service agencies that do everything from design and development to paid media, local marketing to social media marketing to content marketing to SEO.

-The buzzword in the agency world is about “landscapers” vs. “gardeners”.
+The buzzword in the agency world is “landscapers” vs. “gardeners”.
 I’ve seen this term on some forums, but most recently via Nick Eubanks.